 Email address verification services are the answer.

-Email address verification is the process of electronically finding out which of the email addresses on your list are safe-to-send, which are disposable addresses, which are invalid and so on.
+Email address verification is the process of electronically finding out which of the email addresses on your list are safe to send, disposable addresses, invalid, and so on.
 All this is done without sending actual emails.

 Paid verification services, available as Software as a Service (SaaS), are extremely safe and reliable.
-Many of these email validation tools have a small free component for trial.
+In addition, many of these email validation tools have a small free component for trial.

-At the end of the email verification process, the service will separate safe-to-send address from unsafe, disposable, role- addresses, accept all and so on.
+At the end of the email verification process, the service will separate safe-to-send addresses from unsafe, disposable role addresses, accept all, etc.